Healthy Porcelain Flower (Hoya pubicalyx) in bright indirect, also known as Porcelain Flower

 Porcelain Flower typically blooms in Summer with flowers in Pink, Red, Purple.
 Reliable light and watering improve bloom performance.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 7-14 days, adjusting for season and drying speed.
-Tap water sensitivity: Tolerant.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+In practice, a moderate wet-dry cycle works best: lightly dry top layer, then water thoroughly.
+About every 7-14 days for Porcelain Flower, adjusting for season and drying speed.
+It is generally tolerant of tap water.
+Adjust Porcelain Flower watering frequency to season, heat, and how fast the soil dries in your space.

 Porcelain Flower typically blooms in Summer with flowers in Pink, Red, Purple.
 Reliable light and watering improve bloom performance.